Ashton-Sidhu/aethos/README.md

 #### Phase 4
   - [ ]	Spark
-  - [ ]	Community centric optimization
-    	Making it easier to share techniques and models with other engineers.
+  - [ ]	Community centric optimization (making it easier to share techniques and models with other engineers).

 #### Phase 5
   - [ ]	Cloud computing